codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's orange and sounds like a parrot?
-A Carrot.
+What's brown and sticky?
+A stick.

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+Which data structure does FILO apply to?
- 1. Bubble Sort
+ 1. Queue
- 2. Merge Sort
+ 2. Heap
- 3. Float Sort
+ 3. Tree
- 4. Quick Sort
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  Float Sort
+  Stack
 </details>